Anunth-R/Fast-Robots/lab1.md

 [task_1](https://youtube.com/shorts/4fWxn6_mYdg?feature=share)

 ## Task 2: Serial
 After that, I tested my ability to send and recieve data over serial communication.
-This will be useful in the future when debugging my code.
 The messages were sent with a baud rate of 11520.

 [task_2](https://youtu.be/Ij7tu1WB8s4)

 ## Task 3: Analog Read/Temperature Sensing
 The Artimis Nano has an onboard temperature sensor that can measure ambient temperature.
-By calling AnalogRead() in the Arduino code, we can convert the analog data from the temperature sensor into a digital signal that can be processed by the microcontoller and displayed on the serial monitor.
+By calling AnalogRead() in the Arduino code, we can convert the analog data from the temperature sensor into a digital signal that can be processed by the microcontoller.
 The ambient temperature is around 3300 units.
-When I squeeze the board with my hand heating it up, the temperature increases to 33700 units indicating that the sensor is working properly.
+When I squeeze the board heating it up, the temperature increases to 33700 units.

 [task_3](https://youtu.be/af0yhHFqj68)

 ## Task 4: Microphone
-We can also test the microphone on the Artimis Nano which takes in analog sound and converts it to a digital signal that can be analyzed by the microcontroller using pulse density modulation(PDM).
+We can also test the microphone on the Artimis Nano which takes in analog sound and converts it to a digital signal that can be analyzed by the microcontroller.
 As shown in the video, the reading of the loudest frequency spikes whenever i snap my finger indicating that the microphone is working properly.

 [task_4](https://youtu.be/KBXVvA9q3zI)

 ## Task 5: Musical C Note
 Finally, I wrote code that detects when a musical c note is played and turns on the board's LED.
 If not, the LED turns off.
-To do this, I modified the code from task 4 to turn on the LED when the loudest frequency is between 500 and 600 units.
-I experimentally determined that this was the frequency range of a C note.

 Arduino code logic: